 In this article

-Follow these steps to update DNS Relays running on virtual machines (VMs) when the VM image must be updated.
+Use this process to update DNS Relays that run on virtual machines (VMs) when the VM image itself needs to be upgraded.

-These steps use Ubuntu OS as an example, but similar steps apply to any VM.
+The steps below use Ubuntu as an example, but the same process applies to other operating systems.

-✍️ When updating the underlying VM image, redeploy the DNS Relays using the latest image and configurations from the Relay Install section of the dashboard.
+✍️ To update the VM image, redeploy the DNS Relay using the latest configuration and install instructions from the Relay Install section of the DNSFilter dashboard.

 Recommended Upgrade Process